Police Allegedly Threaten A UK Photographer With Seizure Of All His Computers

 It's known as a writ of assistance and it was part of the reason why we sent a loud Fuck You to His Royal Majesty, by the Grace of God, Defender of the Faith, King George III.

 Why didn't you jus publish the photos?
-(Score:2)
+(Score:5, Interesting)

 From you blog...